 For our online jobs with VIPKID, a TEFL certificate isn’t necessary.
 It helps, but it’s possible to get hired without one.
 That being said, we definitely recommend taking some training before diving in.
 It’s nice to get the basics down and feel like you’re not totally lost on Day One.
 VIPKID has its own training program that you’ll go through and they also recently started doing developmental workshops so you can hone your skills as you go.

 A couple of specific things to note about VIPKID is that you must have a Bachelor’s Degree (in any subject), and that they only hire North Americans – sorry friends from across the pond and down under!
+No Degree?
+Don’t worry!
+Check out this list of companies you can work for that don’t require a degree.

 How Can People Find Online English Teaching Jobs?